Designed by doctors, shaped by you

 Ozempic Fatigue From Reduced Calorie Intake

-Because your appetite is lower, you might also consume fewer calories than you typically do.
+Since your appetite is lower, you might also consume fewer calories than you typically do.
 Calories are essentially a measure of how much energy a food or drink provides your body.

 While a lower-calorie food intake can help with weight loss, it can also impact energy levels.
-This means that you may feel more tired or fatigued after you start Ozempic.
+This means you may feel more tired or fatigued after you start Ozempic.

 Semaglutide Fatigue From Lower Blood Sugar